greg0ire/git_template/docs/index.md

 # Git Template documentation

-Have you ever  commited an invalid `composer.json` ? a parse error ? changes that broke your made the test suite go red ? or maybe debugging statements like `var_dump`, `console.log`, `die` and so on ?
+Have you ever  commited an invalid `composer.json` ? a parse error ? changes that made the test suite go red ? or maybe debugging statements like `var_dump`, `console.log`, `die` and so on ?
 Have you ever accused your colleagues of breaking things when you really should have run `composer install` or updated your database schema ?
-Have you ever pushed a work in progress commit that you really meant to complete before that ?
+Have you ever pushed a work in progress commit that you really meant to complete a bit later ?

 If this feels familiar, Git Template has your back, give it a try!